Plugins

 1. Plugin Execution: Kardinal executes the specified plugins when creating or deleting a flow.

-2. Deployment Spec Modification: Plugins can modify the deployment specification before it's applied to the cluster.
+2. Pod Spec Modification: Plugins can modify the pod specifications, for all the dependants before it's applied to the cluster.

 3. Config Map Generation: Plugins can generate a config map to store information for later use, particularly during flow deletion.